sanazv/CarND-Vehicle-Detection/writeup.md

 ### Color Space
 The choice of color space can make an impact on the classification accuacy.
 The differece between car and non-car images are more visible in certain colorspace channels than others.
 Here I provide examples of such differences accorss a series of colorspaces.
+#### HSV:
 ![alt text][HSV]
+#### LUV:
 ![alt text][LUV]
+#### YUV:
 ![alt text][YUV]
+#### YCrCb:
 ![alt text][YCC]

 At the end I chose to go with the HLS colorspace and more specificcally the S channel, as it seems to pick up the color saturation of the cars over the less saturated background well.
 Here is an example of S channel in HLS color space on a sample car and non-car image:
+#### HLS:
 ![alt text][HLS]

 ### Spatial Binning
+Another feature is the spatial binning of the original image.
+For the final model, I resize each image to 16x16 and then convert it to a vector, which then gets added to the combined feature vector.
+In the figure below I show an example of 32x32 resize, so the length of the feature vector in each channel is 32x32=1024 and for all 3 channels back to back the length of feature vector from spatial binning is 3x1024=3072 which is displayed below:
+![alt text][spatial_f]

 ## Feature Extraction